20 Things to Know About DCIS, or 'Stage 0' Breast Cancer

-“We’ve seen a huge increase in the number of DCIS cases diagnosed in the last 20 years,” says Julia White, MD, director of breast radiation oncology at the Ohio State University Comprehensive Cancer Center.
+"We've seen a huge increase in the number of DCIS cases diagnosed in the last 20 years," Julia White, MD, director of breast radiation oncology at the Ohio State University Comprehensive Cancer Center, tells Health.

 In the 1990s, only about 15,000 to 18,000 DCIS cases were diagnosed per year, she says; now, that number has grown to more than 60,000, according to the American Cancer Society.
 "That's because so many women are now getting mammograms, and the technology is so good, that we pick up very small lesions," says Dr. White.